vojtechportes/SJS/README.md

 * tag
 * object

-Argument object can contain multiple key types: attribute (eg. class, id, href), data, text, html, styles and events. html can be an array with another element constructor or html.
+Argument object can contain multiple key types: attribute (eg. class, id, href), data, text, html, styles and events. html can be an array with another element/s constructor or html.

 ```javascript
 new Element('div', {